isomerpages/pa-chingay/_chingay50-stories/Asher Mendelsohn.md

 **Longest Solo Ever**

-Asher’s Chingay journey began in 2021 when he submitted his video for _We’ve Got Talent__!_ _(WGT) 2021._ His submission was featured in a dance collage together with other submissions in the online event that year.
+Asher’s Chingay journey began in 2021 when he submitted his video for WGT 2021.
+His submission was featured in a dance collage together with other submissions in the online event that year.

 Then came 2022, where Asher sent in another recorded performance online.
 While he wasn’t selected as a finalist, another door opened.
 He got a chance to do the longest solo performance in his life.